 Focus on Business

 Alright…so that two-hour interview I mentioned.
 Do you think we talked languages, or platforms, or plugins?

 Nope.
 We talked business.

-I knew way less about websites than I do now (which isn’t a lot), and I don’t remember coming across one term that I didn’t understand.
+I knew way less about websites than I do now (which still isn’t a lot), and aside from explaining why he recommended Drupal, I don’t remember coming across one term that I didn’t understand.
 That sold me.